ragu101/postgres-haproxy-ansible/README.md

+# This is repo is used to deploy helm charts for postgres, haproxy and test them together

 Role Name
 =========

-postgres-operator - Helm deployment of patroni backed postgres cluster deploy-haproxy - Helm deployment of haproxy test-haproxy - Test postgres connectivity through HAproxy by a container
+postgres-operator - Helm deployment of patroni backed postgres cluster

+deploy-haproxy - Helm deployment of haproxy

+test-haproxy - Test postgres connectivity through HAproxy by a container

 Role Variables